-You will notice that on the second bar with your Healing Staff you won’t be able to use Elemental Blockade, just as you can’t use Healing Springs on your Inferno Staff bar.
+You will notice that on the second bar with your Healing Staff you won’t be able to use Unstable Wall of Elements, just as you can’t use Healing Springs on your Inferno Staff bar.

 So, if you want to heal, you have to switch to your so called backbar, or second bar.
 That way though you can also queue as healer for dungeons.

 By having and using both bars, you can also equip two different Ultimate Abilities.
 So far we have only the Warden Standard, as that is the only one you will need, but you would be able to equip two different ones.

 Keep in mind though that you will only gather experience on the bar that is active at the moment you receive experience.